 Throughout the year, Barcelona hosts a ton of festivals in every neighborhood.
 Here’s a list of the top festivals in Barcelona you don’t want to miss!

-The most popular of Barcelona festivals is celebrated in the honor of the patron saint of Barcelona, Our Lady of Mercy.
+The best festivals in Barcelona is celebrated in the honor of the patron saint of the city, Our Lady of Mercy.
 Crowds of giant figures, Catalan human tower contests, flea markets, and for the brave: correfocs, people dressed in Devil disguises, running with fireworks attached to their costumes.
 There’s plenty of live music and entertainment all around town.
 Around September 24th.

 This quiet traditional quarter of Barcelona hits the ceiling for a whole week in August.
 Fabulous street decorations take over the district, and turn it into a fantasy world.
 The locals and visitors join in the most unique of Barcelona festivals and ramble the streets of Gracia soaking in the live music, the traditions, the street food and the amazing decors.
 Around August, 15th.